 This dedicated group of parish volunteers is responsible for the care and preparations of the altars and all important elements used during worship service and celebration of the Eucharist or any other sacraments of the church, including baptisms, weddings, and funerals.

 Working under the direction of the clergy, members prepare the altar for the Eucharist and take care of the linens, vestments, brass and silver, acolyte equipment, candles, and flowers.
-Altar Guild volunteers also oversee altar decorations for special holiday services, including preparation of a large cross made entirely of flowers installed by all children attending Easter worship service.
+Altar Guild volunteers also oversee altar decorations for special holiday services.

 Spiritual growth and enrichment have always been an important element of adult education in the Episcopal Parish of Alton.
-Bible Study has been an active ministry for the past forty years and is held every Tuesday morning at 10:15 am in Trinity Chapel’s fellowship hall with the celebration of the Eucharist at 9:30 a.m.
+Bible Study has been an active ministry for many years and is held every Tuesday morning at 10:15 am in St. Paul’s Heneghan hall with the celebration of the Eucharist at 9:30 a.m.

 For folks who enjoy a good read that inspires interesting and intellectual exchange, our parish Book Club meets on the fourth Wednesday of each month at 9:30 am at various locations.
-Please call 465-9149 to find out where the next location will be.
-Come join this lively group of bookworms for stimulating discussion and dialogue covering book selections from N.T.
-Wright’s Simply Christian or Maya Angelou’s I Know Why a Caged Bird Sings to The Reader by Bernard Schlink.
+Come join this lively group of bookworms for stimulating discussion and dialogue.
+Please check the current Angelus newsletter for upcoming book selections and meeting location.

 EPISCOPAL CHURCH MEN (ECM)